-The SA Reserve Bank's monetary policy committee (MPC) has increased the repo rate by another 50 basis points to 4.75%.
-This brings the prime rate to 8.25%.
+The SA Reserve Bank's monetary policy committee (MPC) has increased the repo rate to 7.25%.
+This brings the prime rate to 10.750%.

 The Municipality is limiting its borrowing in order to keep finance charges to the absolute minimum.
 Finance charges consist primarily of the repayment of interest on long-term borrowing (cost of capital).
-Finance charges make up 0,84 per cent (R2,90 million) of operating expenditure excluding annual redemption for 2022/23.
+The Municipality is limiting its borrowing in order to keep finance charges to the absolute minimum.
+Finance charges consist primarily of the repayment of interest on long-term borrowing (cost of capital).
+Finance charges make up 1,05 per cent (R3,80 million) of operating expenditure excluding annual redemption for 2023/24.
 This percentage is set to remain constant over the two outer years of the MTREF.